 We understand that ultimately it is excellent teaching that is the key factor to a learner's success in education.
-As a result of our work as a panel we are confident that we have supported the development of qualifications that are outstanding for their coherence, thoroughness and attention to detail and can be regarded as representing world-class best practice. "
+As a result of our work as a panel we are confident that we have supported the development of qualifications that are outstanding for their coherence, thoroughness and attention to detail and can be regarded as representing world-class best practice.

-Sir Michael Barber (Chair)

-Chief Education Advisor, Pearson plc

-Bahram Bekhradnia

-President, Higher Education Policy Institute

-Dame Sally Coates

-Principal, Burlington Danes Academy

-Professor Robin Coningham

-Pro-Vice Chancellor, University of Durham

-Dr Peter Hill

-Former Chief Executive ACARA
+Sir Michael Barber (Chair) Professor Lee Sing Kong Chief Education Advisor, Pearson plc Director, National Institute of Education, Singapore Bahram Bekhradnia Professor Jonathan Osborne President, Higher Education Policy Institute Stanford University Dame Sally Coates Professor Dr Ursula Renold Principal, Burlington Danes Academy Federal Institute of Technology, Switzerland Professor Robin Coningham Professor Bob Schwartz Pro-Vice Chancellor, University of Durham Harvard Graduate School of Education Dr Peter Hill Former Chief Executive ACARA